RTPI Yorkshire International Network

-Our speakers at the launch of our Network on 29 November 2016 were:
+Our speakers at the launch of our Network in November 2016 were:

 - Janet O'Neill, former RTPI President and former Chair of the RTPI International Committee and the Commonwealth Association of Planners (CAP) Vice President for Europe.
 Download presentation (pdf)

 - Marion Frederiksen, RTPI International Policy and Research Officer.
 Download presentation (pdf)

 From left to right: Marion Frederiksen; Janet O'Neill; Philipp Tschavoll-Selenko (Chair)

 We were absolutely delighted to welcome to Leeds (from l-r) Jim Drinan (Chief Exective Officer), Cynthia Bowen (President), and Jason Jordan (Director of Policy) of the American Planning Associaiton who spoke to us about the policies, theory and practice of planning in the USA and the potential changes likely to happen under President Trump.

 Derek McKenzie (speaker) and Philipp Tschavoll-Selenko (Network Chair)